wtripp180901/dawn-hpc/docs/secret-rotation.md

         auth_type: ...
 ```

-Then, much like the previous secret rotation, use Kubeseal to encrypt the new secret.
-This time round, the Kubeseal command below will seal the secret and overwrite **credentials.yaml** rather than create an intermediate **encrypted-creds.yaml** file.
+Then, like the previous secret rotation, use Kubeseal to encrypt the new secret:

 ```sh
 kubeseal \